THE YEARLY READER

 Then, in August, came the biggest surprise of all, with the first suspension levied on a star player: Rafael Palmeiro.

-The defiant man who came off as the most believable in the March hearings was nailed by the system in May—though baseball waited nearly three months to make it officialEchoing the criticism of many from the outside, Curt Schilling—back to sounding off—lambasted MLB for giving Palmeiro preferential treatment and delaying the suspension until after his 3,000th career hit..
+The defiant man who came off as the most believable in the March hearings was nailed by the system in May—though baseball waited nearly three months to make it official.
 After his convincing performance in Washington, Palmeiro’s credibility flopped in explaining his suspension.
-He first said he had no idea how steroids ended up in his body, but an inside source later revealed that the drug detected was stanozolol, which was virtually impossible to ingest accidentally.
+At first he said he had no idea how steroids ended up in his body, but an inside source later revealed that the drug detected was stanozolol, which was virtually impossible to ingest accidentally.
 After returning from his suspension and enduring booing so intense that he resorted to wearing earplugs, more news leaked of Palmeiro claiming he got the offending drug through a B12 boost from Baltimore teammate—and star shortstop—Miguel Tejada.
 Banged up by injuries, Palmeiro was asked by the Orioles to go home, rest—and stay home for the rest of the year.
 He never played again.

-In midseason, Commissioner Selig publicly gave the players’ union yet another, this time more substantive, proposal to toughen steroid punishmentSelig’s proposal also called for, finally, penalties for amphetamine use.: Fifty days for the first offense (up from ten), 100 for the second, and a lifetime ban for the third.
+In midseason, Commissioner Selig publicly gave the players’ union yet another, this time more substantive, proposal to toughen steroid punishment: Fifty days for the first offense (up from 10), 100 for the second, and a lifetime ban for the third.
+It also finally called for penalties on amphetamine usage.
 The union brass reluctantly weighed the overture while the public waited and Congress tapped its fingers in advance of a reply.